How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 Step 1.
 Measure the Board

-First, we’ll measure and make pencil marks on each edge of the board we want to cut.
+First, you’ll measure and make pencil marks on each edge of the board you want to cut.

 Step 2.
 Position the Jig

-Next, we’ll place the edge of the cutting guide on the pencil marks.
+Next, you’ll place the edge of the cutting guide on the pencil marks.
 I used two small bar clamps to hold the jig in place.

 The guide can be used for crosscuts.